 A score of 1.0 indicates very little financial health; 3, the low benchmark, represents a relatively stronger financial position; and 10 is the top of the scale.

-The UMS' CFI score decreased from 2.0 in FY18 to an FY19 score of 1.7, which is the lowest score in the ten-year period presented below.
+The UMS' CFI score increased from 1.7 in FY19 to an FY20 score of 2.3.
 Key factors in this reduction were the Net Operating Revenues Ratio and the Return on Net Position Ratio.